afriesen731/GPTFileUpload/README.md

 # GPTFileUpload
 ### Chat GPT File Upload and Code Download Extension

 This Google Chrome extension enhances the functionality of chat.openai.com by allowing users to upload text files to the chat input.
-It also enables users to download code created by Chat GPT as separate files.
+It also enables users to download code created by Chat GPT.

 ## Installation